International North–South Transport Corridor: Member states

+Project initiatives

-Azerbaijan road and rail routes
+Azerbaijan: road and rail routes integration (completed)

 The NSTC route through Azerbaijan allows India–Iran–Azerbaijan–Russia–Kazakhstan transport connectivity.
-Iran started construction work to complete the missing link of the Qazvin-Rasht-Astara road and railway (205 km) including the Rasht-Astara section (164 km).
-It involves construction of 369 km of bridges and railway line to link the southern sections to the northern ones.
+Iran started construction work to complete the missing link of the Astara–Rasht–Qazvin railway (205 km; 127 miles) and road including part of the Astara–Rasht section (164 km; 102 miles).
+It involves construction of 369 km (230 miles) of bridges and railway line to link the southern sections to the northern ones.
 Once completed, 22 new tunnels and 15 bridges will have been added to the route.

-On January 7, 2017, it was announced that Rasht-Astara section of rail route was already completed in 2016, the remaining construction of Qazvin to Rasht rail rote is 90% complete and will be completed within 2017, construction on the remaining Rasht-Astara section of road would also start in 2017.
+On 7 January 2017, it was announced that the remaining construction of Qazvin to Rasht rail route is 90% complete and will be completed within 2017, whilst construction on the first section of the remaining Rasht-Astara section of road would also start in 2017.